lab1092/blender-manual_ja/manual/render/freestyle/introduction.rst

 The Big Picture
 ===============

-- Activate FreeStyle by :guilabel:`Properties` window → :guilabel:`Render` tab → :guilabel:`FreeStyle` panel,
-  tick check box.
+- Activate FreeStyle by *Properties* window → *Render* tab → *FreeStyle* panel, tick check box.
 Please note that FreeStyle is only available for the Blender Internal renderer.
-- Freestyle settings are located in the new :guilabel:`Render Layers` context.
+- Freestyle settings are located in the new *Render Layers* context.
 - One render layer can only have one viewmap.
 A viewmap holds the edge detection settings (Crease Angle, Culling toggle, Face Smoothness toggle, Material Boundaries toggle, Sphere Radius and Kr Derivative Epsilon advanced options).